michelle-hwang/michelle-hwang.github.io/_posts/2019-02-07-crm-filtered-fields-hierarchical.md

 ### Step 2: Create self-referential relationship.

 We will need to create a self-referential relationship for Service Group.
-To do so, create an N:1 relationship.
+To do so, create an N:1 referential relationship.

 ### Step 3: Create relationship with desired entity

 Now, we need to create a relationship for each field on the entity we desire to place the fields.
+Suppose I want to place these Service Group fields on the Contact.
+I will need to make 3 1:N relationships for the 3 Look-up fields.